-For more than 5000 years, the citizens of the Indian subcontinent have known something that Western Civilization has only relatively recently discovered: yoga is hugely beneficial to human well-being.
-Below, we look at one accessory you’d be wise to kit yourself up with, a yoga mat.
-And even better, how to choose and where to buy an eco-friendly sustainable yoga mat.
+For more than 5,000 years, the citizens of the Indian subcontinent have known something that Western Civilization has only relatively recently discovered: yoga is hugely beneficial to human well-being.
+Below, we look at one accessory you’d be wise to use: a yoga mat.
+And even better, how to choose and where to buy an eco-friendly, sustainable yoga mat.
 As a result, you can practice with the environment and sustainability in mind.

-Whether a novice or regular yogi, you’ll find numerous benefits in practicing yoga.
+Whether a novice or a regular yogi, practicing yoga has numerous benefits.
 Yoga can help to increase flexibility, muscle tone, and cardigan health and decrease anxiety, weight, and depression.

 Researchers have proven many of these attributes true.
 If you’ve been curious about yoga, this is an opportunity and invitation for you to pursue this life-changing, life-enhancing form of exercise.
 If you already practice yoga, you’ll know you can always discover more and keep learning.

 Therefore, here is our guide to the 10 best eco-friendly yoga mats and an explanation of why we chose them.
-Later we cover tips and explore what you should look for in choosing your environmentally friendly yoga mat.
+Later, we cover tips and explore what you should look for in choosing your environmentally friendly yoga mat.
+And for the full sustainable kit, also check our guide to sustainable yoga props and accessories (other than mats).

 This top-flight cork yoga mat is relatively thin and intended mainly for the more experienced yogi who prefers a solid grip over cushioning.
 JURU’s non-slip cork mat is perfect if you engage in lengthy, time-intensive training in a warm environment.

 Due to its grip, wet or dry, this mat is ideal for sweating.
-It is standard size—6 feet x 2 feet—and made 100% of cork and natural tree rubber from Kerala.
+It is standard size—6 feet x 2 feet—and made 100% of cork and natural tree rubber from cork oak forests in Kerala.
 The rubber underside grips prevent slipping, and you can reverse the eco-friendly mats according to your preference.

 Like all yoga products constructed by JURU, they make their cork yoga mats in India.
 Each one comes with a sling so that you can wear it en route to yoga class.

 The Boho Yoga mat is 6 millimeters thick, nicely cushioned, and handmade in the US.
-It is lightweight, extremely durable, anti-bacterial, and reversible.
+It is lightweight, extremely durable, has natural anti-bacterial qualities, and is reversible.

 They make MYSOLMAT yoga mats from TPE, or thermoplastic rubber, which is both biodegradable and recyclable.
 TPE’s environmental credentials come from requiring no compounding, reinforcing agents, or stabilizers.